jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 subcategory can be found in the suburban place type, it is most commonly found in the close-in community and urban core place type.
 Downtown areas that have retained their residential population to complement the employment are examples of this subcategory.
 + Transit-oriented development, which is similar to the other subcategories, but applied to all place types except for rural areas because it is thought to be highly unlikely that a rural TOD would be developed.
 The TOD subcategory is characterized by greater access to transit in all

-Transportation Policies

-There are three types of policies considered in the VERPAT tool:
-+ Pricing, including vehicle use charges, such as VMT charges or gas taxes, and parking pricing.Vehicle use charges are considered as a factor of auto operating charges and parking pricing are considered as an additional cost at employment or other locations.
-+ Travel demand management (TDM), including vanpool, telecommuting, ridesharing, and transit pass programs.
-+ Intelligent transportation system (ITS), which estimates speeds with and without incidents.
-This computes an overall average speed by road type and congestion level.
-Each policy is implemented as an adjustment to VMT based on the policy inputs.

-Measures

-  + Proportion of population and employment by place type
-  + Population and employment densities by place type

 ### Transportation scenarios

-**TODO: Introduce these bullets**

 Travel Demand